 - Push all the ingredients to one side of the pan with your wooden spoon or spatula.

 - Finally, add in the green onions and cooked pork and stir.
+Give it a taste, finish it off with a bit of salt and pepper if needed, and serve!

 What Gives Fried Rice its Flavor?